Trogón Colinegro

 Distribution

-Andean Region: The Andean region of Colombia, which includes the Eastern Andes, Central Andes, and Western Andes, is one of the primary habitats for the Black-tailed Trogon.
-This region provides a variety of forested habitats at different altitudes where the trogons can thrive.
+Andean Region: The Andean region includes the eastern, central, and western Andes, are the primary habitats for the Black-tailed Trogon.
+These regions provide a variety of forested habitats at different altitudes where the trogons can thrive.

-Orinoco Region: The Orinoco region in eastern Colombia is another area where the Black-tailed Trogon can be found.
+Orinoco Region: The Orinoco region is another area where the Black-tailed Trogon can be found.
 This region includes diverse habitats such as tropical forests, savannas, and wetlands that provide suitable conditions for these birds.

 Taxonomy